tristan-white/navfitx/README.md

 > [!NOTE]
 > If you see the error `This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.`, install `libxcb-cursor0`, then run again.
+> If you see the error `ImportError: libodbc.so.2: cannot open shared object file: No such file or directory`, install unixodbc: `sudo apt install unixodbc`.

 ## Background